Available with Network Analyst license.

 This parameter should be formatted as a space-separated string of GRouteType field values from your Lines table.
 For example, to exclude subway or metro lines, set the parameter to 1.
 To exclude both subway and bus lines, use the space-separated string 1 3.

-The supported modes are listed in Network Analyst public transit data model.
+The supported modes are listed in the Network Analyst public transit data model.

 This parameter excludes particular transit runs from the analysis.
 For example, you could use this parameter to model cutting service after a certain time of day or eliminating some runs along a line while retaining other runs.